xtellurian/DappCheatSheet/README.md

 * *Governance*: How changes are proposed and introduced into a network.
 * *Node*: A logically independant participant in a decentralised computational network.
 E.g an Ethereum miner.
+* *Zero Knowledge Proof*: One party, the prover, can convince another party, the verifier, that a given statement is true, without revealing any information beyond the validity of the statement itself.
+Implemented in Ethereum as ZK-Snarks.
+[Read the white paper](https://eprint.iacr.org/2018/046)

 ## Related Technologies